 If you wish to know how to solve 50 questions in 12 minutes, I highly recommend that you take my 100% free introduction course to pre-employment cognitive ability tests.

-Join tens of thousands of candidates who’ve completed my course within hours to receive a concise overview of the aforementioned tests, including sample questions, solving strategies, and a pre-employment cognitive ability mock test.
+Join over 120,000 candidates who’ve completed my course within hours to receive a concise overview of the aforementioned tests, including sample questions, solving strategies, and a pre-employment cognitive ability mock test.

 This is the first and only course that covers all the important aspects of pre-employment cognitive ability tests and paves the way to an effective preparation journey.
 One completed, you could also continue maximizing your score potential with a paid course that focuses on the tests mentioned here.